 4. Organic Search Traffic

-Organic traffic is key in any content marketing strategy.
+Organic search traffic is key in any content marketing strategy.
 Focusing on SEO and understanding the terms that people search for means that you can produce high-quality, valuable content that your users are actively seeking.
 And, if your content is serving the purpose and providing valuable search results, this metric should also impact your bounce rate and average time on the page.
 Quality content that answers the questions that people are searching for = better performance and engagement metrics.

 5. Referral Traffic